 - Each time they sit on the toilet, praise your child for listening.
 Remember, this is not necessarily fun for them either!
 Provide a small treat or time with a preferred toy each time they urinate or have a bowel movement in the potty.
 When your child self-initiates and uses the toilet, make an even bigger deal out of it because it is cause for celebration!
-Have something special planned for when this happens (keep new toys, books, stickers etc. ready for these occasions).
+Have something special planned for when this happens (keep new toys, books, stickers, etc. ready for these occasions).

-Potty-Training Tips And Recap
+Potty Training Tips And Recap

 The most important thing to remember throughout this phase is just how much your child values your attention!
 Learning any new skill takes time, practice and positive feedback, so stay calm, be patient and keep your sense of humour!
-One of the Sassy Mamas in office successfully potty-trained her sensitive daughter (who was afraid of sitting on the pot) by concocting an elaborate story about poop wanting to be flushed down the toilet to meet its poop parents (innovative & effective!).
+One of the Sassy Mamas in the office successfully potty-trained her sensitive daughter (who was afraid of sitting on the pot) by concocting an elaborate story about poop wanting to be flushed down the toilet to meet its poop parents (innovative & effective!).

 Even after your toddler has learned to use the toilet, you may want to consider keeping the nappies on at night for a while longer.
 Children take longer to be consistently dry at night vs. during the day.
-If you are not seeing progress, or your child experiences unusual or unexpected reactions, stop the training and contact a professional (physician, paediatric psychologist) right away.
+If you are not seeing progress, or your child experiences unusual or unexpected reactions, stop the training and contact a professional (physician, paediatric psychologist, etc.) right away.
 More often than not, the complication can be easily addressed and your family can be back on track in no time!